-All of New Zealand's seabird species and many species of corals and sharks are protected under the Wildlife Act 1953 (Table 3).
+All of New Zealand's seabirds, four coral groups, and many shark species are protected under the Wildlife Act 1953 (Table 3).
 All marine mammals in New Zealand are protected under the Marine Mammal Protection Act 1978.
 It is an offence to harass, hunt, or kill any of these protected species without lawful authority.
 While the accidental or incidental capture of these species by commercial fishing activities is not unlawful, all incidents must be reported.

 Observer coverage of New Zealand's southern blue whiting fisheries is delivered through the government's Scientific Observer Programme, which provides independent monitoring of any interactions that occur between protected species and vessels in the southern blue whiting fisheries (Figure 9).
-On average, around 40% of all tows targeting southern blue whiting have been observed in recent years.
-In 2011-12 observer coverage increased to 70% of all tows targeting southern blue whiting.
+On average, around 40% of all tows targeting southern blue whiting have been observed in recent years.\ In 2011-12 observer coverage increased to 70% of all tows targeting southern blue whiting.